YASHWANT98/iiitb_r2_4bit_bm/README.md

 ### Floorplan

-`init_fp`  - Defines the core area for the macro as well as the rows (used for placement) and the tracks (used for routing) `ioplacer` - Places the macro input and output ports `pdn`      - Generates the power distribution network `tapcell`  - Inserts welltap and decap cells in the floorplan
+The floorplan conssist of various process such as determining the core area for macro, rows and tracks , I/O placement, power distribution network generation and inserting welltap ,and decap cells.

 To proceed with floorplan enter the command